FridljDa/personal-website/content/_index.md

           description: |2-
               * Analyzed the role of air pollution in the race-ethnicity to premature mortality causal chain, under [Pascal Geldsetzer](https://profiles.stanford.edu/pascal-geldsetzer)'s guidance, leading to key insights that contribute to policy-shaping discussions.
               * Spearheaded the project with minimal supervision.
-              * Devised and implemented a comprehensive statistical analysis in R, synthesized findings from 150 pertinent publications, wrote the initial manuscript and technical supplement, and drove the manuscript from conceptualization to successful publication.
+              * Devised and [implemented](https://github.com/FridljDa/pm25_inequality) a comprehensive statistical analysis in R, synthesized findings from 150 pertinent publications, wrote the initial manuscript and technical supplement, and drove the manuscript from conceptualization to successful publication.
               * Harmonized geospatial and tabular data on air pollution, mortality, population numbers, and orchestrated analyses of 10 different steps.
               * Executed major revisions of the manuscript and conducted new analyses, including 15 new figures, within a strict 2-month deadline as part of the 'Revise and Resubmit' response.
-              * Developed an interactive Shiny web application to visualize 17-dimensional data, enhancing collaboration and data interpretation among the research team.
+              * Developed an interactive [Shiny web application](https://github.com/FridljDa/ui_pm_attributable) to visualize 17-dimensional data, enhancing collaboration and data interpretation among the research team.
               * Collaborated with seven Stanford co-authors to systematically gather and integrate critical feedback throughout various project stages, driving a significant enhancement in research quality.
         - title: Exchange student
-          company: Yale University, Applied Mathematics Program
+          company: Yale University
           company_url: 'https://www.yale.edu/'
           company_logo: Yale_University_Shield_1
           location: New Haven, USA